- A Parent’s Guide to the 1st Grade Math Common Core - February 13, 2013

 Just to clarify, the Common Core Standards are “designed to be robust and relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers” (retrieved from www.corestandards.org).
 The argument made by many teachers for a long time was that their current curriculum was a mile-wide and an inch-deep.
 That is covering a wide range of topics with such a limited time to teach them that students were very rarely mastering any of the content.
 Common Core is designed to rectify those issues by providing standards that are clear to students, parents, and teachers that will allow for a much deeper conceptual understanding of the contents in both mathematics and reading.

 In Kindergarten, there are five major domains what are covered.
-They include: Counting and Cardinality, Operations & Algebraic Thinking, Number & Operations in Base Ten, Measurement & Data, and Geometry.
-Each of these domains are broken down into individual standards that determine the depth of how each domain will be covered.
+They include the following: Counting and Cardinality, Operations & Algebraic Thinking, Number & Operations in Base Ten, Measurement & Data, and Geometry.
+Each of these domains is broken down into individual standards that determine the depth of how each domain will be covered.
 Let’s begin with Counting and Cardinality.

 In Operations & Algebraic Thinking, kindergarten students begin understanding basic concepts of addition and subtraction within 10.
 They should begin to grasp the concept that when adding, numbers get larger, and when subtracting, numbers get smaller.
 They should be able to compose and decompose numbers within 10 as well.
 That is, be able to demonstrate that 1 + 9 = 10, as well as 6 + 4 = 10.
 Students may be asked to do this with drawings, words, numbers, or other representations provided for by the teaching such as Unifix cubes.
 It is important to begin building the concepts here that the equal sign simply means “the same as” and propose scenarios to students such as 10 = 3 + 7.
 Switching the position of the equals sign and understanding the balance that exists is the foundational understanding of the algebraic thinking that falls under this standard.
 Students continue to do this with numbers up to 19 in the Number & Operations in Base Ten domain.